 ANCOR provides organizational, professional, and leadership development and networking opportunities and services.
 In addition, ANCOR encourages providers to be effective stewards of their funds, employing leading practices in procurement and taking advantage of opportunities for savings from vendor partners.

-Stay tuned for our upcoming September webinar in association with ANCOR featuring Rachel, Michele and Alice discussing the N DDD collaborative.
+Check out our upcoming September webinar in association with ANCOR featuring Rachel, Michele and Alice discussing the NJ DDD collaborative.

 WEBINAR | Surviving & Thriving in an Ever-Changing Landscape: Lessons Learned from Illinois and Pennsylvania

 - Theresa Moran, Deputy Chief – Centralized Support Services, Little City

 - Frank Koerber, Executive Director, Typical Life Corporation